jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 When reviewing your calendar, for example, look back on the last week and the upcoming 3–6 weeks.
 You’re looking for anything you need to do now resulting from previous meetings or to prepare for upcoming ones.
 Capture those actions.

-The review is also the hard spot where you need to ask yourself, “am I truly committed to getting that project done or attending that meeting?”
+The review is also the hard spot where you need to ask yourself, "am I truly committed to getting that project done or attending that meeting?”
 It’s not always easy to drop a project or cancel a meeting but not everything needs to be there.
 You only have a finite amount of time, attention, and energy, and it’s your responsibility to make sure you use it well.
 Kill those projects that will never get done.

 **Is this in the right place?**

-The easy part of this question is to answer if a task, project, oror note is actually in the right place in your system.
+The easy part of this question is to answer if a task, project, or note is actually in the right place in your system.
 If not, move it!

 Where this gets more complex is when something needs to change status.
 Sometimes tasks can become reference files, or projects need to go to a someday list.
 How do you choose what goes where?

----

 I like to think of it this way: